Flexible Business Financing

 Get access to working capital with a line of credit.

-Invoice financing is a form of business funding many businesses use as needed throughout the year.
-Also known as accounts receivable financing, invoice financing provides an advance on payments for outstanding invoices.
+Invoice factoring is a form of business financing, in which a business sells its accounts receivable (i.e., invoices) to a third party (called a factor) at a discount.
+Technically, invoice factoring is not a business loan.
+Invoice factoring provides an advance on payments for outstanding invoices.
 This way, you can have working capital to reinvest in operations and growth sooner than you could if you waited for your customers to pay you.

 How Does Invoice Financing Work?